openstack-archive/kingbird/doc/source/installation.rst

 To make the Kingbird work normally, you have to edit these configuration items.
-The [cache] section is used by kingbird engine to access the quota information of Nova, Cinder, Neutron in each region, replace the auth_uri to the keystone service in your environment, especially if the keystone service is not located in the same node, and also for the account to access the Nova, Cinder, Neutron in each region, in the following configuration, user "admin" with password "password" of
+The [cache] section is used by kingbird engine to access the quota information of Nova, Cinder, Neutron in each region, replace the www_authenticate_uri to the keystone service in your environment, especially if the keystone service is not located in the same node, and also for the account to access the Nova, Cinder, Neutron in each region, in the following configuration, user "admin" with password "password" of